Series · Terraform Agents · Chapter 1

 If you only do one thing today, install Terraform (brew install terraform on macOS, or follow the official Install Terraform topic) and run terraform version to confirm.
 The rest of the series assumes you have it.

-Real-world tip: Pin the alicloud provider version in required_providers from day one.
+Real-world tip: Pin the alicloud provider version in required_providers from day one, and pin Terraform itself with required_version.
 The provider is actively developed and breaking changes between minor versions are rare but not zero.
 A pinned version means your Friday terraform plan returns the same result on Monday.

 Liked this piece?